 Originally Published: March 31, 2006 - Last Updated / Reviewed On: July 23, 2015

 Almost every morning, for a couple of years now, I've woken up with a throat ache and dry mouth, it lasts only a couple of hours but is there any way to prevent it?

-- gargle with warm salt water 4-5 times periodically throughout the day (¼ tsp. salt to ½ cup water)
+- Gargling with warm salt water (¼ teaspoon of salt to ½ cup of water)

-- increase your liquid intake throughout the day
+- Increasing your liquid intake throughout the day

-- try the popular home remedy of warm tea with honey
+- Trying the popular home remedy of warm (caffeine-free) tea with honey

-Acid reflux is an issue that can be easily overlooked, as some sufferers only exhibit symptoms when they sleep.
-Many times, those suffering from acid reflux experience the regurgitation of stomach acids into the back of their throat.
-To help steer clear of acid reflux, it may be best to tilt your bed frame so that its head is elevated four to six inches higher than its foot.
-Other treatments include medication, not eating within three hours of bedtime, and abstaining from alcohol, smoking, and caffeine.
+Acid reflux is an issue that can be easily overlooked, as some people only exhibit symptoms when they sleep.
+Those suffering from acid reflux experience the regurgitation of stomach acids into the back of their throat.
+A first line of defense against stomach acid in your throat would be to avoid eating too close to bedtime and to limit or avoid smoking, alcohol use and caffeine intake.
+If you are able, you might also try to tilt your bed frame so that its head is elevated four to six inches higher than its foot to keep the acid in its place when you’re lying down.

-Even if you think that you have found the problem and corrected it, that remedy may only be a quick fix.
-A doctor may be able to help clear up your condition for good and put you on the path to many pain-free mornings to come.
+Even if any of these options brings you relief, they may only be a temporary fix.
+A health care provider may be able to help clear up your condition for good and put you on the path to many pain-free mornings to come.